samirchowdhury/samirchowdhury.github.io/_pages/about.md

 I am a sixth year PhD student in the Department of Mathematics at The Ohio State University.
 My advisor is Facundo Mémoli.
+Prior to OSU, I completed my undergraduate degree at Tufts University (B.S.
+Engineering Science).

 My current research interest is in topological and geometric data analysis, particularly in the setting of unsupervised learning.